lorenzo-stoakes/linux-mm-notes/phys_alloc.md

 Linux uses a [buddy allocator][buddy] to allocate physical memory.
-This is a simple yet effective algorithm which allocates memory in `2^order` contiguous page blocks.
+This is a simple yet effective algorithm which allocates memory in `2^order` contiguous page allocations.

-Physical contiguity is important as device drivers often require a contiguous block of physical memory and so the kernel needs to have the ability to efficiently mete these out.
+Physical contiguity is important as device drivers often require a contiguous allocation of physical memory and so the kernel needs to have the ability to efficiently mete these out.

 Each allocation aside from the top one ([MAX_ORDER][MAX_ORDER], typically 11 =